 Viewing Property for sale in AustriaOrganising your trip to view property in Austria is an exciting adventure.
 Research the market and seek advice on the perfect ski resort to suit your requirements.
 Feel free to discuss your wishes with one of our Alpine experts as we know all the ski resorts extremely well and are here to help.
-We have the largest portfolio of new build ski property in Austria and cover all the main resorts.
+If you’re thinking of visiting Austria, we have the largest portfolio of new build ski properties and cover all the main resorts.
 Our advice is unbiased as we are independent agents and do not develop any of these properties ourselves.

 Once you have chosen your ideal ski resorts and would like to view some property or plots of land we will coordinate with you to arrange a suitable date for your appointments.
 We will ensure that you can visit all the properties you want to see without feeling rushed.
 Once we have organised your appointments with our representatives we will send you an itinerary with a link to Google Maps so you can see your journey.